Skip to Content

 We had a lot of free time on our recent spring break trip to New York City.
 My kids wanted to visit some of the more popular tourist attractions, like Times Square and the Empire State Building.
 On our first full day, we headed to the Empire State Building to take in the gorgeous view (see this post for my tips for visiting the Empire State Building).

 Toward the end of our vacation, we visited Rockefeller Plaza and we decided to visit Top of the Rock.
-We enjoyed both of our visits, but it really does only make sense to do one of them on your family vacation.
+We enjoyed both of our visits, but it only makes sense to do one of them on your family vacation since there are so many other great things to do in NYC with kids.

-So, which one is best to visit with kids – the Empire State Building or The Top of the Rock?
-Here is my opinion:
+So, which one is best choice to visit with kids on your trip to the Big Apple – the Empire State Building or The Top of the Rock?
+Here is my opinion – we prefer Top of the Rock, but there are good reasons for considering each of these beautiful landmarks.
+You can get great pictures at both of them.

 Top of the Rock vs Empire State Building